Comic

 No hay anuncios

-For years, ARA has advocated for comics as a journalistic language to explain our world.
-In 2019, the Comic Newspaper opened with a comic strip by Manuel Bartual and Javier Olivares about the danger of deepfakes in the audiovisual world; in 2023, the topic of Manel Fontdevila and Albert Monteys was drought and, therefore, the climate emergency; and last year, Nadia Hafid dedicated her comic to the housing crisis.
+For years, ARA has championed comics as a journalistic language to explain our world.
+In 2019, the Diari del Còmic opened with a comic strip by Manuel Bartual and Javier Olivares about the dangers of over-information in the audiovisual world; in 2023, the topic for Manel Fontdevila and Albert Monteys was drought and, therefore, climate emergency; and last year, Nadia Hafid dedicated her comic to the housing crisis.

-Roca and Terrasa chose this year's theme as a response to the anti-immigration discourses of far-right parties.
+Roca and Terrasa chose this year's theme in response to the anti-immigration speeches of far-right parties.
 "We didn't want to give a voice to these people, we found it much more interesting to talk about immigration from the immigrants' point of view – Terrasa points out –.
-Especially because the regularization process transforms brutal personal stories into a bureaucratic phenomenon."
+Especially because the regularization process transforms brutal personal stories into a bureaucratic phenomenon".

 Cargando